Words/Musical Friends and Heroes

 the unforgettable jazz entertainer.
 I did all Slim’s London work for a couple of years and visited Japan with an international band he led.
 I’ve got mixed feelings about Slim, he was the ultimate entertainer but didn’t really want a relationship with the band.
 In all the time I worked with him he never knew my name and didn’t really want to, but to see Slim close up, doing his thing, entrancing an audience and wrapping them around his little finger was amazing.
 Mind you his fingers were not little, he had the most massive hands and showed them off by playing the piano with his hands upside down!!
 On one occasion he played one piece for the entire set improvising on the theme of the audiences names.
 He asked them up to the stage one after one, singing “what’s your name, what’s your name”?
 Slim then made up a few verses about every one of them, he made them all feel special.
 The “tune” must have lasted for well over an hour, with Slim sitting on the front of the stage with a pair of bongos, he didn’t touch the piano or guitar.
 He wasn’t concerned with minor detail like tuning his guitar or telling the musicians what he was going to play.
 On one gig at the Queen Elizabeth Hall we walked on to perform in front of a sell out audience, knowing we were also on live nationwide radio but not knowing anything about what we would play.
 We did know however, that what ever it was, Slim would not tell us.
 He was more interested in putting on a show and giving the public a good time.
 He was a genius of a kind, but very much a flawed genius.
 By the way, I used to wait for the right moment to “borrow” Slim’s guitar before the gig and try to get it in tune without him realising. back to top

 means a lot to me, not least because of my adolescence spent watching him and his trio.
 He was I think one of the most swinging pianists of his generation, he was a complete natural.
 Tony was self taught and couldn’t read music, he could barely read a chord chart but it really didn’t matter.
 The great saxophonist Duncan Lamont used Tony in his big band despite the fact that Tony couldn’t read the charts!
 I grew up watching the Tony Lee Trio when they were the house band at the Bulls Head in Barnes, it was a truly wonderful trio and an equally wonderful time for me.
 When many years down the road I joined that trio I was in in heaven.
 I found him so easy to play with, we also did a lot of duo work together and he gave me so much space to play.
 Because of my connection with Tony I got to play with many other fabulous musicians; he really opened a lot of doors for me.
 Sadly the demon drink took its toll on Tony and his life and career was badly affected towards the end.
 There are lots of Tony Lee stories I could tell but many I should just keep to myself, so here are just a couple that are more suitable for public consumption.
 Number one, Tony had never owned an electric piano but sometimes used to borrow a Fender with a short keyboard.
-He never got the hang of it and watching him play on that short keyboard was hilarious, he would fly off each end of it all the time, sometimes barely keeping his balance, particularly if he he'd had a few.
+He never got the hang of it and watching him play on that short keyboard was marvellous, he would fly off each end of it all the time, sometimes barely keeping his balance, particularly if he he'd had a few.
 Any semblance of flow in his playing was impossible.
 Number two, on one occasion we did a gig out of town somewhere or other and were billed as the “Erroll Garner trio featuring Peter Morgan”.
 Tony was the ultimate Garner stylist and somehow the club involved made this wonderful mistake in the advertising.
 I was very proud to have been advertised as a member of the Erroll Garner trio!
 Tony like Dick Charlesworth below had a huge following of people who really worshipped him, they felt close to him, almost like family.
 I miss Tony, well I miss all these chaps, but Tony was particularly representative of an era, an era that is long gone. back to top

 was simply a legendary figure, everybody loved Dick, audiences and musicians alike.
 He was the most dignified and urbane chap.
 The band he led in the Trad boom was “Dick Charlesworth and his City Gents”.
 Well, absolutely, Dick was a gent of the first order.
 Dick was a great swinging clarinet player and a wonderful swinging vocalist, he had a dedicated following, one could say a huge fan base.
 Everything he did was humorous to the point of being profound, I don’t know how else to put it.
 Like Tony Lee he was the face of an era, the embodiment of a British jazz era, it sounds pretentious, (it’s not, it’s the truth).
 He always carried the audience with him and he was their hero, he was certainly my hero.
 Dick was always able and willing to drink prodigious quantities of alcohol.
 Because of his phenomenal alcohol tolerance it was always a wonderful thing to see him "tipsy".
 Even when he had consumed enough drink to anaesthetise a dray horse Dick was only ever just a little bit tipsy.
 He of course remained a perfect gentleman even when in this advanced innebriated state.
 He was the the founder of “the brothers”, a chapter of the Universal Life Church.
 The Universal Life Church was created in America by a hippy in order to avoid the Vietnam war draught, Dick with the founders permission formed the UK chapter.
 It became a musicians club and I am a member, I am a “brother”.
 In fact we are all brothers and we address each other formally as “Dear Brother”.
 As U.L.C. members and practitioners we are deemed able to conduct a marriage ceremony.
 Dicks funeral was held in Thames Dutton and it stopped the traffic, in fact the town shut down in honour of Dick.
 Everyone loved Dick Charlesworth. back to top